PacoMuroBora/adapt-map-koeln/docs/DEPLOYMENT.md

 # Verify .env file exists and has correct values
 cat /docker/services/.env

-# Check if Docker Swarm is active
+# Check if Docker is running
-docker info | grep Swarm
+docker ps
 ```

 ### App Not Deploying